Coloring ideas for Jackal

 You could also draw grasslands, trees, or a moonlit night for your jackal to explore.
 Maybe it's sneaking through tall grass or howling under a starry sky!

-On the back of the page, why not try writing some fun facts about the jackal, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the jackal, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Jackal?